 - Cure the sets you are saving in a sunny place for about 10 days–until the tops dry.

-- Remove the tops then store the sets in a mesh bag in a cool, dry place until planting time next spring.
+- Remove the tops and store the sets in a mesh bag in a cool, dry place until planting time next spring.
 Be sure to label each bag.

 Planted next season, sets just smaller than a nickel in diameter will develop into mature onions.
 Sets larger than a nickel often bolt (produce a flower stalk) and do not produce good-sized bulbs; if saved these larger sets are best used to grow green onions.